Saint James Parish, New Brunswick

+Saint James is a geographic parish in Charlotte County, New Brunswick, Canada, located north of St. Stephen.

+For governance purposes, Little Ridge and areas to the south are part of the town of the Municipal District of St. Stephen, while the rest of the parish is part of the Southwest rural district, both of which are members of the Southwest New Brunswick Service Commission.

-Saint James is a civil parish in Charlotte County, New Brunswick, Canada, located north of St. Stephen.
-It comprises one local service district (LSD) and part of a second, both of which are members of the Southwest New Brunswick Service Commission (SNBSC).
+Prior to the 2023 governance reform, it comprised one local service district (LSD) and part of a second, both of which were members of the Southwest New Brunswick Service Commission (SNBSC).

 The Census subdivision of the same name shares the parish's borders.

 Origin of name

 Historian William Francis Ganong believed the name suggested by other Saint names in the area.

 Five of the original six mainland parishes of Charlotte County used names of major saints recognised by the Church of England: Andrew (Scotland), David (Wales), George (England), Patrick (Ireland), and Stephen, and Saint James was the first new mainland parish to be erected in the county.

 History

 Saint James was erected in 1823 from Saint Stephen Parish and unassigned lands to the north of Saint Stephen and Saint David Parish; the northern line of Saint Stephen had run above Gleason Point, Oak Hill, and DeWolfe.